Linear logic in normed cones: probabilistic coherence spaces and beyond

-A crucial property of weak topology determined by a dual pair $(E,F)$ is the following (see, for example, \cite{Rudin}, Theorem 3.10). \bl For a dual pair $(E,F)$ the space of weakly continuous functionals on $E$ is $F$. $\Box$ \el
+A crucial property of weak topology determined by a dual pair $(E,F)$ is the following (see, for example, \cite[IV.1.2]{Shaefer}. \bl For a dual pair $(E,F)$ the space of weakly continuous linear functionals on $E$ is $F$. $\Box$ \el

 Now let $V$ be an arbitrary topological vector space (TVS).